Narfinsel/Candlestick-Pattern-Scanner/README.md

 <h2>1.
 Intro</h2>
 <strong>Motivation</strong> <p>Many online traders preffer to automate their trades, but they don't have good, reliable scripts, to help confidently detect candle-stick pattern like stars, engulfings and consolidation.
 I struggled with this alot and decided to make things easier for myself and other traders, by programming in and sharing this MQL5 Metatrader script.</p>
-<strong>Problem</strong> <p>One of the biggest problems in trading with EAs (Expert Advisors/ trading bots) is finding reliable signal than can be actually used in code.
-There are many scripts in the marketplace that do visually idendify patterns on the charts.
-But very few (if any) convert these candle-patterns into usable, code-readable object, ready-to-be-used, as part of the internal making of an algorithm.</p>
+<strong>Problem</strong> <p>One of the biggest problems in trading with EAs (Expert Advisors/ trading bots) is finding reliable signals that can be actually used in code.
+There are many scripts in the marketplace that do visually idendify patterns on the chart.
+But very few (if any) convert these candle-patterns into usable, code-ready objects, that can easily be incorporated as part of the internal making of an algorithm.</p>
+<strong>Solution</strong> <p>My script identifies reversal patterns, it converts them into objects stored in an array.
+There is an option to customize how rigid the detection should be, to mark out only the strongest reversal patterns.
+Visual square markings can be customized as well (color and thickness), on bullish and bearish patterns.
+I even optimized memory usage, by making sure to delete older pattern, or as soon as they are broken.</p>

 <h2>2.
 Project Description</h2>